 Not only is it nutritious, hearty and healthy it is super easy to make.
 This arroz con pollo is made with Quinoa instead of white rice making a lower glycemic index food.
 Plus, it is so delicious your family or guest may not even notice a difference– ok the finicky ones will but still– they’ll eat it.

-Here are some of the many benefits of Quinoa:
+Here are some of the many benefits of Quinoa

+Quinoa is an ancient high-nutrient pseudo-grain that is gaining wide recognition.
 This food has a balanced and adequately proportioned nutrient structure featuring complete proteins, complex carbohydrates with a low glycemic index, dietary fiber, macro-minerals, trace minerals, vitamins and antioxidants.
 Quinoa can be considered a carbohydrate of choice for the healthy carbs diet because of its nutritional attributes.

 The glycemic index of quinoa is much lower compared to other carbohydrates, such as white rice.